 Gratisography doesn’t offer as much content as some other free stock photo sites, but Ryan’s creative eye makes up for that, and he adds new pictures every week.
 You can subscribe to his newsletter for update alerts, or keep an eye on his Twitter account.

-It’s not essential to credit Ryan when you use his work, but he appreciates it if you do.
+It’s not essential to credit McGuire when you use his work, but he appreciates it if you do.

 Free public domain stock photos from around the world